vassiliphilippov/erct-papers/_papers/19-yip-et-al-2018-ar-video.md

 journal: "Computers & Education"
 date_erct_check: "2025-03-09"
 tags:
-  - university level
+  - higher education
   - EdTech app
 criteria:
   c:
-    met: true
+    met: false
-    explanation: >-
+    explanation: >
-      They clearly randomized at the class (tutorial session) level, satisfying the requirement for Class-level RCT.
+      Randomization likely occurred at the student level within classes or sessions, not at the class level.
-    quote: >-
+    quote: >
-      ...a randomized controlled trial (RCT) was run.
-Study participants were randomly allocated... all students were randomly allocated into different classes by the PolyU computer system.
+      "To randomly allocate the study participants into the two groups, all students were randomly allocated into different Intimate Textiles and Accessories classes by the PolyU computer system..." (p.
+7)
     analysis: >-
-      The paper explicitly states that a randomized controlled trial (RCT) was run, with students placed into two groups and different tutorial sessions.
+      Relevant Quotes:

-      One group received a handout (control) and the other used AR videos (intervention).
-Quotes from the paper include: “To reduce selection bias and obtain more accurate results, a randomized controlled trial (RCT) was run.
-Study participants were randomly allocated to two different groups...”
+      1) "To reduce selection bias and obtain more accurate results, a randomized controlled trial (RCT) was run.
+Study participants were randomly allocated to two different groups..." (p.
+6)

-      (Section 2.2) and “All participants were blind to the study in that they did not have information about the learning tool until they started their tutorial class.”
-(Section 2.3.1).
-The paper also explains that “...all students were randomly allocated into different Intimate Textiles and Accessories classes by the PolyU computer system.”
-(Section 2.3.2).
-These statements demonstrate that randomization was performed at the tutorial-class level rather than assigning individual students within the same classroom to different conditions.
-In other words, each tutorial class as a whole was allocated to either the AR-video condition or the handout condition.
-This cluster-level approach meets the requirement for Criterion C, which is that entire classes (or a stronger school-level approach) are assigned to treatment or control.
-No evidence suggests individual student randomization within a single class.
-Therefore, Criterion C is satisfied.
+      2) "To randomly allocate the study participants into the two groups, all students were randomly allocated into different Intimate Textiles and Accessories classes by the PolyU computer system, which randomly selected the tutorial class designated Group A (received handouts) or Group B (viewed AR videos)." (p.
+7)

+      3) "To avoid bias and ensure the accuracy of this study, the students were randomly allocated into groups.
+Those who enrolled in Sessions 2, 3 or 5 were placed into Group A, whereas students who signed up for Sessions 1, 4 or 6 were placed into Group B." (p.
+9)

+      4) "During the trial, both groups of students were allowed to answer the questions with their learning tool (handout or AR video)..." (p.
+8)

+      Detailed Analysis:

+      The ERCT 'C' criterion requires class-level randomization to prevent contamination.
+Quote 2 suggests the PolyU system allocated students into classes designated as Group A or B, which could imply class-level assignment.
+However, Quote 1 emphasizes individual allocation to groups, and Quote 3 (threading task) ties randomization to session enrollment, not necessarily intact classes.
+Quote 4 indicates both groups used their tools in the same testing environment, suggesting no strict separation.
+An alternative view posits that "different classes" means entire tutorial classes were randomized, but the lack of explicit confirmation (e.g., "each class was assigned one condition") and evidence of mixed settings (Quote 4) weaken this.
+Without clear evidence of class-unit randomization and separation, contamination remains a risk.

+      Final sentence: Criterion C is not met because randomization appears to be at the student or subgroup level within classes or sessions, not definitively at the class level.
   e:
     met: false
     explanation: >-